-Students are encouraged to collaborate with other College departments - particularly the full-time programmes in the School of Conservation - making the most of the wide range of specialist knowledge, materials and equipment that is available.
-The Short Course programme also allows students to access a wide range of visiting tutors and specialist techniques that can further enhance their studies.
+Students are encouraged to collaborate with other College departments, particularly the full-time programmes in the School of Conservation, making the most of the wide range of specialist knowledge, materials and equipment that is available.

-The Main House also contains West Dean Tapestry Studio, one of the world's leading producers of hand-woven tapestry.
-As well as having close contact with the expertise of Master Weavers and designers, students have access to the studio's Dye Rooms, a specialist facility for the dyeing of yarn.
-Find out more about the professional Tapestry Studio here.
+One of the world's leading producers of hand-woven tapestry; students have close contact with the expertise of Master Weavers and designers, and access to the studio's Dye Rooms, a specialist facility for the dyeing of yarn.
+Find out more about the professional Tapestry Studio.

 You are taught through a combination of lectures, seminars, practical workshops, individual and group tutorials, critique sessions, oral and written presentations, and external visits.

-On the Master of Fine Art (MFA) you typically have around 11-12 contact hours per week, typically consisting of:
+On the Master of Fine Art (MFA) you will have around 11-12 contact hours per week, typically consisting of:

 When not attending lectures, seminars, workshops or other timetabled sessions you will be expected to continue learning independently through self-directed study.
 Typically, this will involve:

 33% of your time is spent in scheduled teaching and learning activity

 The College continues to monitor travel advice from the Foreign and Commonwealth Office with regards to any international travel.
 At this time, all international travel which includes study trips will be subject to agreement by the College.
 Full details in our coronavirus update.